VentureCraft/revisionable/readme.md

 ## Working with 3rd party Auth / Eloquent extensions

-Revisionable has support for Auth powered by
+Revisionable has support for Auth.
+You can manually set the auth model to revisionable config on user model.
 * [**Sentry by Cartalyst**](https://cartalyst.com/manual/sentry).
 * [**Sentinel by Cartalyst**](https://cartalyst.com/manual/sentinel).